 Clickpost’s returns management software can help you with your fashion eCommerce Returns.
 This AI-driven software has made returns hassle-free by giving you the power of automation, transparency, visibility of shipments, and quick resolutions.

 ClickPost’s clients include a majority of Aditya Birla Fashion and Retail Limited’s in-house brands, joint ventures and licensors, Aldo Shoes, Arvind, Benetton, Jack & Jones, Only and Vero Moda.
 These eCommerce fashion brands have powered up their reverse logistics with ClickPost’s returns management software.

 Fashion eCommerce has a diverse range of reasons and categories regarding returns.
 This industry experiences the highest rate of returns.
 Manual analysis and sorting take too much time and are prone to errors.
 From sorting returns requests to creating return labels, ClickPost can cut through massive quantities of tickets in minutes.

-It picks and assigns shipping partners for your reverse logistics based on preset terms.
+It picks and assigns shipping partners for your reverse logistics based on predefined parameters.
 It can also automate delivery destinations based on whether the product needs to be restocked, repaired, or disposed of.

 By providing automated assistance every step of the way, ClickPost removes all the pain points associated with fashion eCommerce returns.

-Many eCommerce retailers are open to accepting returns in their brick-and-mortar store.
+Many eCommerce retailers are open to accept returns in their brick-and-mortar stores.
 Be sure to go through their return policy so you know what requirements your return request will have to meet.

 It is always better when customers choose to return products in-store.
 This helps retailers save on time and costs associated with returns.